 "If the Soviet Union - a repressive regime - is unable to control its drugs, how can the United States, with all its freedoms?" he asked.

-When the United States launched its war, it pressured other nations to join in, said Jones, but other countries are rethinking their policies.
+When the United States launched its war, it pressured other nations to join in, said Jones, and now other countries are rethinking their policies.

 "Switzerland has begun treating heroin addiction with heroin," he said.
 "There has been a 50 percent decline in overdose deaths, a reduction in AIDS and hepatitis, crime has been cut 60 percent, and there has been an 82 percent decline in the number of addicts."